alladinee/IBM-Data-Science-Professional-Certificate/README.md

 This repository contains the code and data for your IBM data science Capstone project.

-The project title is: WInning Space Race with Data Science
+The project title is: Winning Space Race with Data Science

 The goal of the project is: to create a machine learning pipeline to predict if the first stage will land given the data from the preceding labs.